animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

 Note
 </div></td>
 <td class="content">While certain GemFire tools, such as
-<em>Gfsh</em>, have their actions “recorded” when schema-like changes
+<em>Gfsh</em>, have their actions "recorded" when schema-like changes
 are made (for example,
 <code>gfsh&gt;create region --name=Example --type=PARTITION</code>),
 Spring Data for GemFire's configuration metadata is not recorded.
 The same is true